-DDR mode (two data bit transitions per clock cycle per active lane) is available only for host clock mode and echo clock mode.
+Dual data rate (DDR) mode (two data bit transitions per clock cycle per active lane) is available only for host clock mode and echo clock mode.

-Note that the selected data rate mode is applied to both ADC channels.
-DDR clocking mode is enabled by writing 1 to the DDR_MD bit of the modes register (see the Modes Register section).
-DDR mode uses half the number of SCK pulses to clock out conversion data in comparison to SDR mode.
+The DDR clocking mode is enabled by writing 1 to the DDR_MD bit of the modes register (see the Modes Register section).
+The DDR mode uses half the number of SCK pulses to clock out conversion data in comparison to SDR mode.